“Larry is a failure at everything except life.”

 It becomes clear that any measure of “success” cannot be one dimensional.
 There are many metrics, but if a person looks only at those that directly affect them, then they lack a complete measurement.
 It is good to succeed in business, but it is important to succeed in life.
 The two are not mutually exclusive, and in some ways positively reinforcing.

 10 New Ways of Measuring Success

-A Successful Business Means…
+For a Successful Business

 In business, it is not always the bottom line that defines success.
 I won’t argue against it – profitability is the first rule of business, because unprofitable companies do not survive.
 Just beyond that are some success measurements that are nearly as important:

-1. Hitting your goals
+1. Hitting Your Goals